 What is it?

-Market Correlation attempts to quantify the added value generated through the trader's decision making, evaluating their returns versus those of the underlying assets traded.
+Market Correlation (Mc) attempts to quantify the added value generated through the trader's decision-making, evaluating their returns versus those of the underlying assets traded.

 But if a DARWIN improves the returns offered by the underlying assets, value creation by the trader is beyond doubt.

-To calculate the score, we compare the DARWIN return graph (excluding commissions, spread and swap) with the return curves of the underlyings traded by the DARWIN.
+To calculate the score, we compare the DARWIN return graph (excluding commissions, spread and swap) with the return curves of the underlying assets traded by the DARWIN.

-The more similar the graph, the higher the correlation and thus lower the score the DARWIN will have for the Mc attribute.
+The more similar the graph, the higher the correlation, and thus the lower the score the DARWIN will have for the Mc Attribute.

 Two additional factors are also taken into account:

 The decision to employ more or less leverage in a trade is considered a separate trading decision from the decision to go long or short a given asset and is included in the formula for calculating the Mc score.